JarnoRalli/gstreamer-examples/deepstream-examples/README.md

   * Uses a custom parser called [NvDsInferParseCustomRetinaface](src/retinaface_parser/nvdsparse_retinaface.cpp)
   * Shows how a modified version of the `nvinfer` plug-in can be used for writing faces, detected by the primary detector, to hard drive as images.
+  * Requires C++ code to be built, see instructions further down.

 You can execute the examples either: